 - La misteriosa desaparición de la derecha en Cataluña: ¿todos se han hecho de izquierda?, by Héctor G. Barnés.
 El Confidencial, 9/02/2021.

 - “Austerity and Independence: A Paired Comparison of Catalonia and Scotland”, with Sebastian Dellepiane Avellaneda and Anthony McGann.

 The religious dimension of party politics

-Scholars usually rely on the assumption that populist radical right parties refer to Christian values and traditions in more than mainstream parties.
+Scholars usually rely on the assumption that populist radical right parties refer to Christian values and traditions more than mainstream parties.
 Yet, the role of religion in party communications has little empirical research.
-This research project attempts to fill this gap by analysing religious references of 36 political parties in seven Western European democracies (Austria, France, Germany, Great Britain, Italy, Spain and Switzerland) in order to test this assumption.
+This research project attempts to fill this gap by analysing religious references of 36 political parties in seven Western European democracies (Austria, France, Germany, Great Britain, Italy, Spain, and Switzerland) in order to test this assumption.
 In particular, it focuses on the salience of references to Christianity and Islam as well as on the type of evaluation of these religions in election manifestos and on Facebook.

 - Schwörer, Romero-Vidal (2020).
 “Radical right populism and religion: mapping parties’ religious communication in Western Europe”, Religion, State and Society.

 - Schwörer, Romero-Vidal, Fernández-García (2020).
 “The religious Dimensions of the Spanish radical Right – Ideology, Communication and Agenda setting of Vox”.
 In: Religion and Illiberal Politics in Europe and Beyond: Concepts, Actors, and Identity Narratives, eds.
 Anja Hennig, Mirjam Weiberg-Salzmann.
 Frankfurt am Main: Campus.